 Identification of PFCIs

-Fracture control 61screening of structural elements (structural screening) shall be performed to identify PFCI for the complete structure, including related GSE directly connected to the flight structure, except when clause 11 applies.
+Structural items for which implementation of fracture control programme is performed shall be selected in conformance with Figure 6-1, classified as PFCI, and identified by structural screening for the complete structure, including related GSE directly connected to the flight structure.

-See also Figure 5-1.
+This includes structural items whose failure can result in a catastrophic hazard. .

-When clause 11 applies, the fracture control screening of structural elements may be limited to the items listed in 11.2.2.1.
+For unmanned, single‐mission, space vehicles and their payloads, and GSE the identification of PFCIs may be limited to the items listed in clause 11.2.2.1.

 For the purpose of 6.1g, the structural screening to identify PFCI shall be documented.